Walk Right In: The Rooftop Singers

 In 1962, the American folk trio the Rooftop Singers recorded a version of the song.
 Group member Erik Darling recruited two friends to join him in this effort after hearing the original Cannon recording.
 Darling wanted the track to have a distinctive sound, so he and group member Bill Svanoe both played twelve-string guitars, although they had some difficulty in acquiring the instruments.
 Darling is quoted as saying that prior to the making of this record, "you couldn't buy a 12-string guitar ...
 I ordered one from the Gibson Company, but in order to record [the song] with two 12-strings, we had to wait for the company to build a second one for Bill!" (a left-handed model).
 The success of the song was a boon to Cannon, who was in his late 70s and had been forced to pawn his banjo the previous winter to pay his heating bill; he received royalties as a songwriter and saw renewed interest in his music, which led to a recording contract of his own.

 When released as a single, it spent two weeks at No.1 on the Billboard Hot 100 chart in early 1963.
 It spent five weeks atop the Easy Listening chart, which later became known as the Adult Contemporary chart.
 In addition, "Walk Right In" reached both the R&B chart (peaking at No.4) as well as the country music chart, peaking at No.23.
 The song reached No.10 on the UK Singles Chart in the United Kingdom.
-It was included on the album Walk Right In, and was nominated for a Grammy Award in the category Best Folk Recording.
+It was included on their 1963 album Walk Right In, which was nominated for a Grammy Award in the category Best Folk Recording.